 Nowadays the Dani tribe (the main tribal group in the Baliem Valley) is used to foreigners visiting the area.
-Having said that there are some tribal people that live like they have for millennia only a few hours away in the mountain area.
+Having said that there are some tribal people that live as they have for millennia only a few hours away in the mountain area.

 Wamena is a very small place, and as all things have to be supplied by air, it’s not cheap to get supplies.
 Therefore I chose to base myself in Wamena and do some Baliem Valley trekking from there on day trips.
-Also it might be possible just to spend a few nights in a mud hut with some of the Dani Tribe.
+Also, it might be possible just to spend a few nights in a mud hut with some of the Dani Tribe.

 Arriving at Wamena Airport

-The plane from Sentani to Wamena was a relatively small twin prop cargo plane, with a few seats added for the passengers.
+The plane from Sentani to Wamena was a relatively small twin-prop cargo plane, with a few seats added for the passengers.
 There were no foreigners on board, just tribal people from Wamena.

-It takes round 45 minutes to fly to the Baliem Valley and the first 30 minutes or so is over nondescript jungle cover.
+It takes around 45 minutes to fly to the Baliem Valley and the first 30 minutes or so is over nondescript jungle cover.
 But then a blanket of clouds covered everything below until a few mount peaks appeared through the clouds.
 After flying through mountain passes for a while a big flat valley appeared amongst them.
 The Baliem Valley.